 The Southeast Wisconsin area is a great place to learn to fly helicopters.
 Having the four different seasons and being next to Lake Michigan, a pilot will gain that necessary experience of dealing with the weather.
 We have it all.
 When other flight schools and instructors are grounding their aircraft because of a little rain, we’re just getting started.
 We will teach you how to deal with the weather along with Whiteout and Blackout conditions, and also teach you when it is necessary to put the aircraft on the ground.

-Our instructors having a vast background of flying experience, ranging from Crop Dusting to Charter, they have developed exercises that are fun and teach the skills required for the demanding world of helicopter flying.
+Our instructors having a vast background of flying experience, ranging from Crop Dusting to Charter.
+They have developed exercises that are fun and teach the skills required for the demanding world of helicopteCr flying.
 You will learn how to finesse and feel the aircraft through maneuvers along with many advanced maneuvers (e.g. Enhanced and Touchdown Autorotations, etc.).
 This will make you a smoother, more confident pilot that gives you a real advantage when the flying requires a higher work load.
 Our only problem, “no mountains for high altitude training”, but we manage to solve that with one of our instructors being a qualified ferry pilot for Robinson Helicopter.
 He has developed a Cross Country Mountain Course that teaches all aspects of mountain flying.
 For those that can take advantage of this opportunity, it is a great way to build time inexpensively, while gaining valuable experience.
+We also offer initial Night Vision Goggle Certification and re occurrant training.

 You’ve taken that big first step and made the decision to get your helicopter license, and now you’ve got questions.
 Lots of questions!
 We’d like to help you by answering a few of the basic ones here.
 Select a link to the right for more information on that subject.